aidanhopper/Notes/Atomic Notes/How to Become a Good Developer.md

 # How to Become a Good Developer

 If someone asked me how to become a good developer what would I say?
-I would tell them to pick a subfield and learn as much as they can about it.
+I would tell them to pick a sub field and learn as much as they can about it.
 Start from a bottom up approach learning the basics first and increasingly specialize.
 Create projects while you learn about new technologies to solidify them in memory.

 ## How to Get Good at Web Development